7 Signs That You Need a New Business Website Design

 Videos and photos are valuable content additions to your website, so you shouldn't compromise them for anything.

 Being mobile-friendly should be a priority for any business.

 It sounds like a hard and complicated process, but the only thing it is is detailed and thorough.

 It may take more than one test to nail mobile optimisation completely, but it will be worth it.

-These signs will surely help you realise it’s time for a new website.
+These signs will surely help you realise it's time for a new business website design.